EdwardIyanda1/Summer-Project/READEME.md

 ## 💡 Features:

 ✅ Interactive map of the university
-✅ Clickable buildings with popups
 ✅ Department information for each faculty
 ✅ Descriptions of key buildings and landmarks
 ✅ List of available campus services and their locations